 It had suddenly turned freezing cold and by the time we got back to land, we were both soaked and shivering.
 It took a long hot bath to warm us up.

-The timeshare had hoisted a red flag.
+Back at the jetty, the timeshare had hoisted a red flag.
 This advised all boats to return to the harbour as bad weather was approaching but as our navigation skills were hopeless we couldn’t respond.
 If we had been by ourselves in our own boat, trying to learn the ropes, we could have been in serious trouble.

 Swartvlei Lake on the far side of the main road from the ocean is deep, up to 16m deep and it’s a big piece of water.
 Without life-jackets and in choppy water we both could have drowned.
 I can tell you people have!